-You can connect additional computers or other network devices to your switch using Ethernet cables to connect them to one of the available Gigabit Ethernet Ports (1-16).
+You can connect additional computers or other network devices PoE (Power over Ethernet) or non-PoE devices to your switch using Ethernet cables to connect them to one of the available PoE+ Gigabit Ports (1-8) or Gigabit ports (9R-10R).
 Check the status of the LED indicators on the front panel of your switch to ensure the physical cable connection from your computer or device.